China Fiber Distribution Box Manufacturers & Suppliers

 If you want a box specifically for splicing, you can call it a splicing fiber distribution box.
 Similarly, if you want one for normal use such as for protection, calling it an ordinary fiber distribution box is okay.

-Different fiber distribution box manufacturers make use of different materials for their
+Different fiber distribution box manufacturers make use of different materials for their products.

 The most common and the best material is SMC.
 Others include PP, ABS, and ABS+PC.
 While they all serve the same purpose of making a fiber distribution box, they are different in various ways.